Equational Axioms for Expected Value Operators: The multidimensional case

 \subsection{Multidimensional probability functions}

-Let $D= \{a_1,\ldots,a_d\}$ be a finite set.
-The elements of $D$ will be called dimensions, $D$ is called a dimension set. \begin{definition} (Arities over $D$) $ar_D$, the collection of arities over dimension set $D$, denotes the set of finite non-empty sequences of elements of $D$ without repetition. \end{definition} Elements of $ar_D$ will serve as arities of probability functions on multi-dimensional event spaces. $l(w)$ denotes the length of $w \in ar_D$. \begin{definition} (Arity family) Given an event space $E$, and a name $P$ for a probability function, an arity family (for $E$ and $P$) is a finite subset $W$ of $ar_D$ which is (i) closed under permutation, and (ii) closed under taking non-empty subsequences, and (iii) which contains for each $d \in D$ the arity $(d)$, that is the one-dimensional arity consisting of dimension $d$ only. \end{definition} The presence of a function $P_w:E^{l(w)} \to V$ for each $w \in W$ is assumed.
-Instead of axiomatising a single probability function we will now provide axioms for a probability function family (see Table~\ref{PFF}).
-Because in an arity repetition of dimensions is disallowed these axioms reduce to what we had already in the case of a single dimension.
+Let $D= \{a_1,\ldots,a_n\}$ be a finite set.
+The elements of $D$ will be called dimensions. $D$ is called a dimension set, and it is assumed that $n = \#(D)$. \begin{definition} (Arities over $D$) $ar_D$, the collection of arities over dimension set $D$, denotes the set of finite non-empty sequences of elements of $D$ without repetition. \end{definition} Elements of $ar_D$ will serve as arities of probability functions on multi-dimensional event spaces. $l(w)$ denotes the length of $w \in ar_D$. \begin{definition} (Arity family) Given an event space $E$, and a name $P$ for a probability function, an arity family (for $E$ and $P$) is a finite subset $W$ of $ar_D$ which is (i) closed under permutation, and (ii) closed under taking non-empty subsequences, and (iii) which contains for each $d \in D$ the arity $(d)$, that is the one-dimensional arity consisting of dimension $d$ only. \end{definition} For each dimension $d \in D$ the presence of a sort $E_d$ of events for dimension $d$ is assumed.
+For simplicity of notation it is assumed that these sorts are identical, so that only a sort $E$ is required.